 A quick test at 11am showed that the PR-D3 really lives up to its reputation as one of the most sensitive AM radios ever built.
 Instead of hearing static, I could now hear very soft but intelligible voices on various stations as far as 500km reading local news!
 For comparison, only static could be heard on my other radios, including the Tecsun S-8800.
 At around 5pm, the audio became clearer, albeit with noise, on the PR-D3 but was still almost unintelligible on the S-8000.
 When the evening came, audio on both radios became clear, but still the S-8800 seemed to be noisier than the PR-D3, which managed to play crisp audio even on some distant stations.
 FM reception is perfect too, although I feel that the whip antenna should have been longer for better reception of weak signals.
 When switching between frequencies, the audio will be muted for up to 5 seconds, especially on the AM band, which is annoying but not too much of an issue for me since I usually know the exact station frequency to listen to.
 With a suitable AM loop antenna such as the Tecsun AN200, daytime reception can be further improved, to the point of being enjoyable!
 From that day on, the PR-D3 becomes my main AM/FM radio and the S-8800 is only used mainly for shortwave listening.

-During my tests, four newly bought D-cells which measure at 1.65V on my multimeter only showed as half full on the PR-D3 battery indicator.
+During my tests, four newly bought D-cells which measured at 1.65V on my multimeter only showed as half full on the PR-D3 battery indicator.
 This does not mean that my batteries are bad but is rather just how the meter behaves.
 On my unit, the indicator will not decrease further until after the battery has depleted significantly.
 The user manual for the PR-D3L, a similar model with longwave support but no stereo sound, listed the battery power consumption at 450 mA, which I believe is the maximum consumption and not the average power consumption.
 The manual for the CC2E listed an average consumption of 40-50mA, which translates to up to 360 hours of usage for high performance 18000mAh alkaline D-cells.
 For comparison, the manual for PR-D14, another similar model also running on 4 x UM-1 cells with USB playback, shows an average runtime of around 170 hours for 4 hours daily at average volume.
 The manual for PR-D15, a similar model with stereo speakers running on 4 x UM-2 (C cells), listed a battery life of approximately 70 hours.
 All these figures are obviously approximate as the actual battery life varies depending on types of batteries and usage patterns.
 From experience I believe the battery life of the PR-D3 is at least 200 hours when used at average volume for a few hours daily on typical D cells.
+When the individual battery cell voltage reaches 1.1V, you will not be able to turn on the radio until the batteries are replaced, although certain actions such as setting clock or alarm might still work.
+Replacing the batteries will also clear the station presets, which are stored in volatile memory.

 Unlike the CC2E, my PR-D3 does not have the line-in jack.
 There are two unmarked terminals for an external AM antenna, with the one closer to the edge being ground.
 There is also no way to disable the internal ferrite rod once an external antenna is connected.
 The procedure to align the twin coil on the PR-D3 is almost identical to the CC2E, with the only difference being that the DISPLAY button is used instead of the CLOCK button.
 The steps to do so are not described on the PR-D3 manual, only on the CC2E manual: